National Guard of Israel: History

 The idea of establishing a National Guard in Israel first came up in 2000, at the initiative of then-Minister of Public Security, Shlomo Ben-Ami.
 The goal of the initiative was to centralize emergency and rescue agencies – including the Home Front Command, the Israel Fire and Rescue Services, and Magen David Adom – under a single civilian authority that would be subordinate to the Ministry of Public Security.
 Ben-Ami even proposed separating the Border Police from the Israel Police and the Home Front Command from the IDF, and establishing an independent authority that would bring together all of these bodies.
 In 2002, the proposal was renewed by the Home Front Command commander at the time, Brigadier General Gabi Ofir.

 The practical background for the initiative was sharpened following the events of Operation Guardian of the Walls (May 2021), during which riots and riots on a nationalist basis occurred in many cities, especially in mixed cities.
 The Israel Police had difficulty coping with the multiple arenas and events, which led to casualties and extensive damage to property.
 Due to the situation, the integration of IDF forces into domestic civilian activities was considered, but then-Defense Minister Benny Gantz opposed this.
-Instead, Border Guard forces were recruited to reinforce the police, and regular IDF fighters were manned in border sectors to allow the Border Guard to operate in cities.
+Instead, Border Guard forces were recruited to reinforce the police, and regular IDF fighters were positioned in border sectors to allow the Border Guard to operate in cities.